 In our assessment of a company's climate-related efforts, we rely on clear, relevant and complete disclosure to understand the risk profile and opportunity set.
-As such, we expect companies to report based on the International Sustainability Standards Board's (ISSB's) SASB Standards7 and the recommendations made by the Financial Stability Board's Task Force on Climate-related Financial Disclosures8 (TCFD).
+As such, we expect companies to report based on the International Sustainability Standards Board's (ISSB's) SASB Standards and the recommendations made by the Financial Stability Board's Task Force on Climate-related Financial Disclosures (TCFD).

 When reporting on how a company is managing its climate change risk, it is necessary that the disclosures include the metrics being tracked, targets associated with those metrics and the performance against those targets.
 Furthermore, companies should disclose their carbon footprint and explain how they are calculating their footprint.
+IFRS S1 General Requirements for Disclosure of Sustainability-related Financial Information and IFRS S2 IFRS Sustainability Disclosure Standard) provide guidance on climate-related disclosures.